science

 The highest-value environmental engineers will be those who serve as the bridge between AI-powered analysis and real-world implementation.
 They will use AI tools to process monitoring data faster, draft compliance documents more efficiently, and model remediation scenarios with greater precision.
 But they will also be the ones who walk the sites, meet with community stakeholders, and make the engineering judgment calls that turn data into action.

-Specialization in emerging areas -- PFAS remediation, carbon capture engineering, green infrastructure design, battery recycling facility engineering -- positions you in spaces where AI training data is thin and human expertise commands a premium.
+Specialization in emerging areas -- PFAS remediation, carbon capture engineering, green infrastructure design, battery recycling facility engineering, climate adaptation -- positions you in spaces where AI training data is thin and human expertise commands a premium.

 The Bottom Line